-The information that follows relating to the Livengood Gold Project is derived, for the most part, from, and in some instances is an extract from, the TRS relating to the property attached hereto as Exhibit 96.1 and prepared in compliance with Item 601(b)(96) and subpart 1300 of Regulation S-K. Portions of the following information are based on assumptions, qualifications and procedures that are not fully described herein.
-Reference should be made to the full text of the TRS, incorporated herein by reference and made a part of this Annual Report on Form 10-K.
+The information that follows relating to the Livengood Gold Project is derived, for the most part, from, and in some instances is an extract from, the TRS and prepared in compliance with Item 601(b)(96) and subpart 1300 of Regulation S-K. Portions of the following information are based on assumptions, qualifications and procedures that are not fully described herein.
+Reference should be made to the full text of the TRS, incorporated herein by reference into this report.